 Chart Patterns Every Crypto Trader Must Know

-• Head & Shoulders: bearish reversal — three peaks with middle highest
+- ✓Head & Shoulders: bearish reversal — three peaks with middle highest; price target = neckline break minus head height

-• Double Top/Bottom: reversal after price fails to break same level twice
+- ✓Double Top/Bottom: reversal after price fails to break same level twice; confirmed on third touch

-• Ascending/Descending Triangle: breakout setup with clear target calculation
+- ✓Ascending/Descending Triangle: breakout setup with clear price target (triangle height added to breakout level)

-• Bull/Bear Flag: brief consolidation within a strong trend — continuation likely
+- ✓Bull/Bear Flag: brief consolidation within a strong trend — continuation likely on flag breakout

 Crypto TA FAQs